Insulince/explain-k8s-generator/README.md

 So, if you notice, every resource can be explained.
 Every resource contains a set of fields that can be explained.
 Every field that is of type `Object` (or `[]Object`) contains sub-fields that can then also be explained.
 This is the recursive structure that emerges from k8s resources.

-Now, what if someone was crazy enough to write an application that would programmatically step through a list of resources, get the explanation of each one (and all of its sub-field's explanations), parse through the *whitespace* in the resulting explanations to determine how deep the recursion goes, then erect a custom recursive structure through the use of go structs with the intent of encoding it into JSON for further consumption downstream in say, a [UI](https://www.github.com/Insulince/explain-k8s-ui) of some sort.
+Now, what if someone was crazy enough to write an application that would programmatically step through a list of resources, get the explanation of each one (and all of its sub-field's explanations), parse through the *whitespace* in the resulting explanations to determine how deep the recursion goes, then erect a custom recursive structure through the use of go structs with the intent of encoding it into JSON for further consumption downstream in, say, a [UI](https://www.github.com/Insulince/explain-k8s-ui) of some sort.
 That would be crazy right???
 Well, it certainly isn't sane.
 But it's done, so sue me.

 ## Explanation Model